Supreme Court registry

 Accessing files and documents

-In the Supreme Court, you can do a limited search of many civil files online.
+In the Supreme Court, you can do a limited search of many civil files online, including wills and estates matters.

-Alternatively, ask at the counter of, or write to, the registry where the civil action was initiated requesting copies of a file or document filed in an action.
+Anyone can apply to search and copy certain documents used in civil and criminal cases in Queensland.
+They can complete an online form, or alternatively, ask at the counter of the registry where the civil action was initiated, or write to the registry, requesting copies of a file or document filed in an action.

 Certificate of indictment